nikomatsakis/babysteps/source/_posts/2013-05-13-mutable-fn-alternatives.markdown

+---
+layout: post
+title: "Mutable fn alternatives"
+date: 2013-05-13 17:31
+comments: true
+categories: [Rust]
+---
-I've been thinking about what I wrote in my last post regarding closures and I am beginning to change my opinion about the correct solution.
+I've been thinking about what I wrote in my last post regarding closures and I am beginning to change my opinion about the correct solution. `fn~` just seems so unfortunate.
 So, besides writing `fn~`, what are the other options?
-I just thought I'd write down the other ideas I've come up with.
+I just thought I'd write down a few of the other ideas I've come up with for later reference.
 Not saying any of the ideas in this post are good yet.

 ### Just write `&mut fn()`